DreamGaussian: Generative Gaussian Splatting for Efficient 3D Content Creation: Our Approach

 \textbf{Local Density Query.} To extract the mesh geometry, a dense density grid is needed to apply the Marching Cubes~\citep{lorensen1998marching} algorithm.
 An important feature of the Gaussian splatting algorithm is that over-sized Gaussians will be split or pruned during optimization.
 This is the foundation of the tile-based culling technique for efficient rasterization~\citep{kerbl20233d}.
 We also leverage this feature to perform block-wise density queries.

-We first divide the 3D space of $(-1, 1)^3$ into $16^3$ blocks, then cull the Gaussians whose centers are located outside each local block.
+We first divide the 3D space of $(-1, 1)^3$ into $16^3$ overlapping blocks, then cull the Gaussians whose centers are located outside each local block.
 This effectively reduces the total number of Gaussians to query in each block.
 We then query a $8^3$ dense grid inside each block, which leads to a final $128^3$ dense grid.
 For each query at grid position $\mathbf{x}$, we sum up the weighted opacity of each remained 3D Gaussian:

 where $\Sigma_i$ is the covariance matrix built from scaling $\mathbf{s}_i$ and rotation $\mathbf{q}_i$.
 An empirical threshold is then used to extract the mesh surface through Marching Cubes.
-Decimation and Remeshing~\citep{meshlab} are applied to post-process the extracted mesh to make it smooth.
+Decimation and remeshing~\citep{meshlab} are applied to post-process the extracted mesh to make it smoother and more compact.

-\textbf{Color Back-projection.} Since we have acquired the mesh geometry, we can back project the rendered RGB image to the mesh surface and bake it as the texture.
-We first unwrap the mesh's UV coordinates~\citep{xatlas} and initialize an empty texture image.
-Then we uniformly choose 8 azimuths and 3 elevations, plus the top and bottom views to render the corresponding RGB image.
-Each pixel from these RGB images can be back-projected to the texture image based on the UV coordinate.
+\textbf{Color Back-projection.} Since we have acquired the mesh geometry, we can back-project the rendered RGB image to the mesh surface and bake it as the texture.
+We first unwrap the mesh's UV coordinates~\citep{xatlas} (\begin{diff}detailed in Section~\ref{sec:pre}\end{diff}) and initialize an empty texture image.
+Then, we uniformly choose 8 azimuths and 3 elevations, plus the top and bottom views to render the corresponding RGB image.
+Each pixel from these RGB images can be back-projected to the texture image based on its UV coordinate.
 Following \citet{richardson2023texture}, we exclude the pixels with a small camera space z-direction normal to avoid unstable projection at mesh boundaries.
-This back-projected texture image serves as an initialization for the next mesh texture fine-tuning stage.
+This back-projected texture image serves as an initialization for the next texture fine-tuning stage.